 Once the carotid artery is displayed, the branches of the artery are clamped to limit blood loss during the operation.
-A small cut is made along the artery and the plaque or narrowing is carefully removed.
+A small incision is made along the artery and the plague or narrowing is carefully removed.
 When the inside of the artery has been cleared, it is closed with very fine stitches.
 A small patch will usually be stitched to the artery to prevent further narrowing.
-This patch is normally made of a piece of animal tissue (bovine) but a synthetic material called Dacron or even a vein from your leg may be used.
+This patch is normally made of a material called Dacron, but sometimes a vein from your leg may be used or a piece of animal tissue (bovine).